Facebook Music Copyright Rules for Reels, Stories, Live, and Ads

 Brands should build a reusable audio kit of intros, outros, and transitions.
 Having custom assets ready helps maintain identity across campaigns and avoids reliance on restricted trending tracks or short-term catalog access changes.

-Business accounts function best when relying on Meta’s Sound Collection or licensed royalty free tracks.
+Business accounts function best when relying on Meta’s Sound Collection or licensed royalty-free tracks.
 These sources carry clear permissions for commercial use, giving brands predictable safety across posts, Reels, and ad placements.

 Map every music choice to a campaign goal and review ad safety guidelines before publishing.
 Safe tracks prevent disruptions during product launches, sponsored collaborations, or paid campaigns, ensuring sound design supports strategy rather than creates risk.